mnit-rtmc/iris/docs/clearguide.md

 Real-time ClearGuide data can be embedded in DMS messages using [DMS actions].
 A `[cg` *…* `]` [action tag] in the [quick message] will be replaced by the appropriate value.
-It has the following format:
+The action tag has the following format:

 `[cg` *dms,wid,min,mode,idx* `]`